 If you’re looking for easy Easter crafts for kids, you’ll love this Coffee Filter Easter Wreath!
 It’s simple to make, the supply list is very simple, and toddlers and preschoolers will LOVE the creative process!

 Hooray for spring!
 Winter is slowly coming to an end, and we’ve been busy making lots of spring crafts!
-Today we made these awesome coffee filter wreaths for Easter.
-We’ve recently discovered the joys of crafting with coffee filters, and I can’t believe it’s taken me this long to give them a try!
+We’ve recently discovered the joys of crafting with coffee filters, so last week my toddlers and preschoolers made coffee filter flowers, and this week we made these Easter wreaths.

 They’re so versatile, and the hooligans LOVE the process we use to colour them!
 If you don’t have coffee filters, you could use tissue paper, or you could make these pretty paper napkin Spring wreaths from Living Locurto!